hybridgroup/yzma/README.md

 ## Installation

-You can use the convenient `yzma` command line tool to download the `llama.cpp` prebuilt libraries for your platform, or download them manually.
+You can use the convenient `yzma` command line tool to download the `llama.cpp` prebuilt libraries for your platform, download them manually, or even have your application download them automatically.

 See [INSTALL.md](./INSTALL.md) for detailed information on installation on Linux, macOS, and Windows.